Last Updated on September 23, 2019 by Diane Hoffmaster

 There are certain flavors that I love putting together.
 Peanut butter and chocolate (obviously!), lemon and blueberries, and my all time favorite is ham and cheddar cheese.
-With an absolute abundance of fresh herbs in the garden right now, I decided to whip up a ham and cheddar frittata recipe with fresh herbs.
+With an absolute abundance of fresh herbs in the garden right now, I decided to whip up a ham and cheese frittata recipe with fresh herbs.
 However, instead of doing a traditional frittata, I cooked it in an 11 x 7 pan in the oven which made it incredibly fast and easy.
 I am all about fast and easy!
-Keep reading for the recipe as well as some great info about an Eggland’s Best Eggs food photography contest and giveaway that you may want to enter!

 A lot of the frittata recipes I see contain onions and vegetables.
 That's great, however, I find that those ingredients tend to make my final results a bit too 'wet' for my liking.
 The fresh herbs, however, give this frittata squares recipe lots of flavor and a dash of color without adding to the moisture level of the final dish.

 Love this frittata squares recipe?
 Try these egg recipes too!

 - Breakfast Stuffed Arepa Recipe with Egg, Bacon, Avocado and Baby Greens

 - Italian Baked Spinach and Egg Recipe with Parmesan Cheese